JohnBiiKibet/berlin-smartgrid-optimizer/README.md

 ﻿# Tic-Tac-Toe-AI-Game-with-FastAPI
 A Smart Grid Controller to Prevent Blackouts.

-Follow these steps to create a high-impact README for your Berlin Smart-Grid Optimizer.
 Step 1: Create the file in VS Code
 In your project folder, create a new file named README.md (case sensitive).
 Open it and paste the content below.